 One significant credit that taxpayers sometimes miss is the Earned Income Tax Credit.
 According to the IRS, one out of five taxpayers who are eligible for the EITC don't claim it.
 The credit is based on your earned income from working and can be worth up to $6,557 for a family with three kids, so don't miss out on this credit if you are eligible.

 Child and Dependent Care Credit

-You may even be eligible for the Child and Dependent Care Credit if you dropped your kids off at summer day camp or sports camps as long as it was so you could work—overnight camps don't count.
+Child care expenses are considered eligible for this credit if the primary reason for the expense is to ensure the child's well-being and protection.
+So, you're eligible for the Child and Dependent Care Credit if you dropped your kids off at summer day camp or sports camps as long as it was so you could work—overnight camps don't count.
 One last thing to keep in mind when considering this credit: the caretaker of your children cannot be someone that you claim as a dependent on your return.

 Child Tax Credit

-In order to qualify, the child needs to:
+In order to qualify, the child must:

-- Be a citizen of the United States, U.S National, or U.S. Resident Alien
+- Be a citizen of the United States, U.S National or U.S. Resident Alien

-- Under the age of 17
+- Be under the age of 17

 - Receive more than half of their financial support from you